edhoblyn/GameBrief/Docs/GameBrief_Features_Planned.md

 ## Notes

-- The My Profile page already contains recommendation, community, and social-feed style UI, but recommendation/community/feed areas are still presentation-first and not backed by real persisted social data.
+- `My Profile` already has recommendation, community, and feed-shaped UI, but those sections are still mostly presentation-first and backed by mock data in the template.
-- The app does already have a basic `Players` index and user show page, so the remaining profile/community work is about making those pages meaningfully social rather than creating them from scratch.
+- `Find Friends` exists for general users, but the `Players` index is currently admin-only via `UsersController#index`.
-- Profile editing is now usable for names and images, so the next profile-related work should focus on real recommendation/social data rather than more shell UI.
+- Profile editing supports username, avatar, and cover uploads, but the displayed bio and several profile stats are still hard-coded in the view.
-- The admin scrape gate now exists in code, so the next admin work should be about robustness and workflow improvements rather than basic access wiring.
+- Patch chat data is persisted in `chats` and `messages`, but there is not yet a user-facing index for browsing past conversations.